Data-Developer-Anmol/Test/README.md

-# Test
-This repository is made to practice different technologies.
+This repository is created for practicing and exploring various technologies.
+It contains solutions to different problems using a range of technologies.
+The goal is to experiment, learn, and develop skills across multiple domains.